BakaKami/Cuci.in/README.md

 # Cuci.in
-Shoes laundry with online system
+Shoes laundry with online system (Still in development).
-(Still in development)
-PROTOTYPE v1.0
+<p>PROTOTYPE v1.0